freakout42/formax/docs/index.md

 bandwidth usage.
 The productivity these forms bring to the table cannot be achieved with other tools.

+#### Development

 The form application can be build without code by setting up some data in a couple of tables with minimal programming.
 A minimal form to maintain a single table with complete CRUD functionality can be build with a single line of code within two seconds.
+Anyways the primary goal is the efficiency of the end-user application.
+Developer comfort is on second place.
+Only the concept is inherited from SQL-Forms 3.
+There is no compatibility or migration utility for Oracle Forms sources.

+#### Operations

+Zero administration cost is ensured by the leightweight concent itself.
 Secure access to the form is easily managed by setting up a PuTTY-session on any windows machine with zero-administration on the client.
 This works from anywhere without any bandwidth-requirements.

-Only the concept is inherited from SQL-Forms 3.
-There is no compatibility or migration utility for Oracle Forms sources.

 ### Status

 Current version 0.9.0 can do nothing.
-We expect 1.0.0 be released 08/2024 with the ability to Insert, Query, Update and Delete (CRUD) in one table with single-row mode.
+We expect 1.0.0 to be released 08/2024 with the ability to Insert, Query, Update and Delete (CRUD) in one table with single-row mode.
 Full Forms3 functionality is a big task and depends highly on the